A Guide To Container Security – Best Practices

 In the context of Kubernetes security, this predictive capability can allow you to spot a potential data breach before it happens.
 The benefits this brings to cybersecurity can’t be overstated.

-Additionally, the Coralogix Kubernetes Operator enables you to configure Coralogix so that it does just what you need for Kubernetes security.
+Additionally, the Coralogix Kubernetes Operator enables you to configure Coralogix to do just what you need for Kubernetes security.

-In a previous post, we talked about the changing landscape of network security.
+In a previous post, we discussed the changing landscape of network security.
 In the early 2000s, most websites used 3-tier architectures which were vulnerable to attacks.
 The advent of containerized solutions like Kubernetes has increased security but required novel solutions to scale applications in a security-friendly way.
-Luckily, we’ve got service meshes to help with this.
+Luckily, we’ve got Kubernetes service meshes to help with this.

 A service mesh works to decouple security concerns from the particular application you happen to be running.
 Instead, security is handed off to the infrastructure layer through the use of a sidecar.
 One capability a service mesh has is encrypting traffic in a cluster.
 This prevents hackers from intercepting traffic, lowering the risk of data breaches.